-Within the EU, the free movement of goods is guaranteed, and there are no borders.
+Within the EU, the free movement of goods is guaranteed, and there is no border control.
 However, you are always legally responsible for importing and use in accordance with national legislation.
 For regulations regarding shipments outside the EU, you should check with your local authorities.

-Detailed instructions accompany all shipments of donor sperm to private customers, including handling, thawing, emptying of straws and safety instructions.
+Detailed instructions, including a home insemination kit, accompany all shipments of donor sperm to private customers, including handling, thawing, emptying of straws and safety instructions.
 For optimal durability both the delivered boxes should be kept closed and the straws should be kept in close contact with the dry ice until shortly before use.

 What is the legal position on paternity/maternity in connection with home insemination?

 Paternity/maternity is normally determined in accordance with existing legislation in the country where the child is born.
 Cryos' sperm donors have relinquished all rights and a sperm donor cannot assume paternity under Danish law.

 Did you find the answers to your questions?